Bible Reading: Matthew 28:1-10

 I know you are looking for Jesus, who was crucified.
 He isn’t here!
 He has been raised from the dead, just as he said would happen.
 Matthew 28:5-6

 “All right, all right,” Mary said.
-“As I was saying, we went and found an empty tomb where just two nights before we had laid Jesus.
-Did you hear what I said, Lizzie?
-It was empty!
-Nothing there.
-Nothing.”
+“We found an empty tomb where just the night before we had laid Jesus.
+Lizzie, it was empty!
+Nothing there.”

 Elizabeth stared at her friend.
 “Are you sure it was the right tomb?”

-“And angels were at the empty tomb too, shining like lightning!
-They told us not to be afraid-Jesus was risen, just like he had said.
-I suppose you think the angels showed up at the wrong tomb too, huh?
+“And what about the angels?
+I didn’t tell you about them, did I?
+They were at the empty tomb too, shining like lightning!
+They told us not to be afraid—Jesus was risen, just like he said he would be.
+I suppose you think the angels showed up at the wrong tomb too, huh?”

-“And you might as well call Peter and John stupid too.
+“And while you are calling me stupid, you might as well call Peter and John stupid too.
 After all, I ran to tell them, and they ran straight to the empty tomb!
-And what’s more, how many tombs in Jerusalem do you think had the remnants of a broken seal?”
+They beat me back there!
+And what’s more, how many tombs in Jerusalem do you think had the leftovers of a broken seal?”

-Elizabeth threw up her hands.
-“I’m sorry, okay?
-I didn’t mean to suggest anything so stupid.”
+Elizabeth said, “I’m sorry; I didn’t mean to suggest anything so stupid.”

 Unfortunately, Elizabeth isn’t the only one to make such a suggestion.
-Kirsopp Lake theorized that the women who reported the missing body of Jesus actually went to the wrong tomb.
-But, as Mary so strongly protested to Elizabeth in our “might have-been-said” conversation above, a fifteen-minute stroll from the palace of the high priest or the Roman fortress in Jerusalem down to the right tomb could have quickly shut up for all time any rumors of a resurrection.
+A guy named Kirsopp Lake argued that the women actually went to the wrong tomb.
+But, as Mary so strongly protested to Elizabeth, all it would have taken was a fifteen-minute stroll from the palace of the high priest or the Roman fortress in Jerusalem down to the right tomb to quickly shut up for all time any rumors of a resurrection.

 But that didn’t happen, of course.
-That’s because it was Jesus’ tomb the women had found.
+Because it was Jesus’ tomb the women had found.
 And they found it empty.